Today, I want to float the idea of Why community Matters for your health.

 4. Community can help you lower your stress levels

 Remember that 2010 meta-analysis I mentioned?
-It looks like friendship and community can also play a role in the way your body processes stress.
+It looks like friendship, support and community can also play a role in the way your body processes stress.
 This is super important for those of us with chronic illness as it tends to be a tricky area to mitigate.

 There is evidence to show that spending time with your mate sharing what’s going on with you can help with reducing cortisol levels.
 This can have both a calming effect and make you feel good.
 Makes sense, doesn’t it?